Animated rose on the left

 2030

-Year Keep LA Housed Plan Current RSO LAHD Proposal
+Year Keep LA Housed Plan Old RSO LAHD Proposal New RSO

 Year 1